CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 This widget uses the JDS (Journey Data Services) APIs to display an individual customer's journey as a history of events.
 It first retrieves the complete event history from the tape endpoint and compiles toggles for all event channelTypes, and then subscribes to a live stream of new events so they appear in real time.
 This code can be used as is, or be starter code for your own Custom Widget.
 It also embodies a profile view with a default template named 'journey-default-template'

-### Onboarding instructions

 CJDS is GA and offered as part of Webex Contact Center Customer Flex 3 Standard Agent License.
-To ensure seamless CJDS provisioning, review the following actions based on your organization's setup:
+To ensure seamless CJDS provisioning, review the [Onboarding Instructions](#outboarding-instructions)

-1. For organizations with a Webex Contact Center set up before February 28, 2025, and without CJDS provisioned: No action is necessary.
-CJDS tenants are automatically linked to your Webex Contact Center Org ID.
-- Default Agent Desktop Template will up updated for all customers for agent and agent/supervisor persona
-2. For those with CJDS already provisioned and using the Customer Journey Widget in a custom layout: No changes are required.
-Your current setup is fully compatible.
-3. For organizations with a Webex Contact Center set up after March 1, 2025: Complete  this form to request CJDS provisioning for your organization.
-A Customer Journey tenant will be provisioned within 72 hours upon receiving your request.

 #### Latest Version:
 ```